Skip to main content

 What do I need for the PSAT?

-Beyond preparing for the test via studying, there're a few things you'll want to bring on test day.
+Beyond preparing for the test via studying, there are a few things you'll want to bring on test day.

 You don't need much with you for the exam.
-It's advisable to bring as little as possible into the test room with you, as there're many rules about what is and isn't allowed.
+It's advisable to bring as little as possible into the test room with you, as there may be rules about what is and isn't allowed.
 Check with your school administrator if you have any questions.

 How much does the PSAT cost?